-The U.S. Army Natick Soldier Research, Development and Engineering Center is part of the U.S. Army Research, Development and Engineering Command, which has the mission to provide innovative research, development and engineering to produce capabilities for decisive overmatch to the Army against the complexities of the current and future operating environments in support of the Joint Warfighter and the Nation.
+The assignment allows them to take in the rich history of the region."The reason we chose this location is the historical significance and because Sandoval and I both like Revolutionary War history," said Keifer.
+"To reenlist where 'the shot heard round the world' was fired has meaning, and obviously, it's a very scenic spot.""This is where our country, where the fight for independence, really began," Keifer said.---The U.S. Army Natick Soldier Research, Development and Engineering Center is part of the U.S. Army Research, Development and Engineering Command, which has the mission to provide innovative research, development and engineering to produce capabilities for decisive overmatch to the Army against the complexities of the current and future operating environments in support of the Joint Warfighter and the Nation.
 RDECOM is a major subordinate command of the U.S. Army Materiel Command.